 What should I do if my claim is denied?

 Only 40% of all disability claims are approved.
 If you are disapproved, however, you have a number of options available to you.
 You can file a request for reconsideration, or you may be able to request a hearing with an Administrative Law Judge.
 However you proceed, your chances of eventually obtaining approval will be increased if you have a Social Security Disability attorney representing you in your case.

 Can I work while I am receiving Social Security disability benefits?

 If you are receiving disability benefits, you must know that there are special exceptions that may allow you to return to work without losing your monthly benefits.
-The Social Security Administration has a trial work period where you are allowed to test your ability to work for at least nine months within a 60-month period and receive full Social Security benefits during that time regardless of how much you are making.
-After this trial period is over, you will be allowed a total of 36 months during which you can work and still receive benefits for any month in which your earnings are not "substantial".
+The Social Security Administration has a trial period where you can test your ability to perform your job for at least 9 months within a 60-month period and receive full Social Security Disability benefits during that time regardless of how much you are making.
+After this trial period is over, you will be allowed a total of 36 months in which you can work while still receiving benefits for any month in which your earnings are not considered "substantial."
 In 2012, the SSA considered any amount where your total earnings are over $1,010 to be substantial.

 Do I have to pay income tax on Social Security benefits?

 If you file a federal tax return as an individual and if your total income is more than $25,000, you will have to pay federal taxes on your Social Security benefits.
 If you and your spouse file a joint return, you will have to pay taxes if your total income is more than $32,000.